Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step3.md

 ## Trigger HTTP Requests

 Subsequently, we will explain how the request to trigger an HTTP request to the one-off dyno is composed.
-If you already feel confident enough with the Heroku CLI, you can [skip this section and proceed with the final request](#final-request-and-response).
+If you already feel confident enough with the Heroku Platform API, you can [skip this section and proceed with the final request](#final-request-and-response).

-The Heroku Platform API offers an [option to create dynos with a POST request](https://devcenter.heroku.com/articles/platform-api-reference#dyno-create), which can be used to start a one-off dyno.
+The Heroku Platform API gives the option to trigger service like the ones of the Heroku CLI via typical HTTP REST calls.
+It therefore frees authenticated entities from the need of an installed Heroku CLI and offers an  [option to create dynos with a POST request](https://devcenter.heroku.com/articles/platform-api-reference#dyno-create),  which can be used to start a one-off dyno.
 We just have to insert the name of the app for `$APP_NAME`, which we exported as an environment variable already.

 _Request_